 New Treatments are Available

 Even with careful care, diabetic wounds occasionally develop.
 Luckily, there are new treatments available to help heal the area.
-Atlanta Medical Clinic has partnered with Organogenesis, a leader in regenerative medicine that has developed the first-ever FDA-approved bio-engineered skin grafts.
+Atlanta Medical Clinic has partnered with Organogenesis, a leader in non-surgical medicine that has developed the first-ever FDA-approved bio-engineered skin grafts.
 This innovative solution treats non-healing diabetic wounds and venous leg ulcers by applying grafts to the affected area.
 Patients can expect to see successful results in 12 weeks, depending on the size and severity of the diabetic wound.

 At Atlanta Medical Clinic, we understand the symptoms and challenges of diabetes on a personal level.
 Dr. Timothy Dembowski, clinic director, chooses to pursue this treatment option for his patients because of his father, who experienced diabetes.
 His combined compassion and expertise of the issue have allowed him to help diabetics all over the Atlanta area.